 Employees who take vacation

-Where vacation pay is calculated on a percentage basis and paid to an employee who is taking a vacation, you must use the applicable section of the Source Deduction Table for Québec Income Tax (document TP-1015.TI-V), as indicated below:
+Where vacation pay is calculated on a percentage basis and paid to an employee who is taking holidays, you must use the applicable section of the Source Deduction Table for Québec Income Tax (document TP-1015.TI-V), as indicated below:

 - 2% – Use the section marked “53 pay periods per year” or “52 pay periods per year.”